 Carlisle Bay

 It is located on the southwestern coast of Barbados.
 It is about 3 miles southwest of downtown Bridgetown.
 It offers much calmer waters, thus making this an ideal place to swim.
-This area is also a great spot for snorkeling due to the bay’s six shipwrecks.
-Be ready to witness numerous marine life like rock lobsters, turtles, and different species of fish.
+This area is also great for snorkeling due to the bay’s six shipwrecks.
+Be ready to witness numerous marine life like rock lobsters, turtles, and different fish species.

 Visitors can rent water sports equipment like kayaks and jet skis or even engage themselves in beachside horseback riding.